samiux/samiux.github.io/nanopi.md

 Welcome to report suspicious websites or phishing websites and other malicious sites.

-Finally, if you want to support and donate to my open source project, please donate to the "Hong Kong Cancer Fund".
+Finally, if you want to support and donate to my open source project, please donate to the "Cancer Fund".
 Thank you very much.

 I wish everyone a safe surfing experience on the internet!
 And happy International Women's Day!